hiferli/Startup-Scrapping/README.md

 ## Contributing

+Special mention to @lizzzshan for helping me out in the logo color changes :)

 Contributions are always welcome!

 Please fork the project in your account and create a local repository of the same.